GMT-458-Web-GIS/geogame-tubacevik/README.md

 # GeoGame - World Capitals Quiz 🌍

-GeoGame is an educational and entertaining geography game that challenges players to identify the capital cities of countries around the world on a map.
+This is an educational and entertaining geography game that challenges players to identify the capital cities of countries around the world on a map.
 Players answer questions about various capitals or countries, earning points for correct answers, and receive a final score based on their performance.

 +----------------------------------------+